survivant/quarkus-quickstarts/kafka-streams-quickstart/README.md

 directly on your local machine instead of via Docker.
 For that purpose, a separate Docker Compose file is provided which just starts Apache Kafka and ZooKeeper, _docker-compose-local.yaml_ configured to be accessible from your host system.
-Open this file an editor and change the value of the `KAFKA_ADVERTISED_LISTENERS` variable so it contains your host machine's name or ip address.
+Open this file in an editor and change the value of the `KAFKA_ADVERTISED_LISTENERS` variable so it contains your host machine's name or IP address.
 Then run:

 ```bash